lokdevp/javascript-algorithms-nodejs/README.md

 **Playground**

-You may play with data-structures and algorithms in `./src/playground/playground.js` file and write tests for it in `./src/playground/__test__/playground.test.js`.
+You may play with data-structures and algorithms in `./src/playground/playground.js` file

 Then just simply run the following command to test if your playground code works as expected:

 ```
-npm test -- 'playground'
+node src/playground/playground.js
 ```

 ## Useful Information